memespring/wiki-platformland-content/documentation.md

 * Try and emulate a highquality opensource vendor.
 * Development teams tend to choose languages based on the preferences of early members of the team.
 Provide libraries in multiple languages.

+## Landing pages

+## Documentation

+## Sample code

+## Sandboxes

+Let people sign-up and try the platform or register out immediatly.
+Limit what they can do, for example viewing sample data or only sending messages to themself.
+Limit accees by ownership of an email address on a particular domain.

+## What to do if ...

+* **If someone asks for a workshop:** send them a link to the service and ask them to try it out and tell you where they get stuck
+* **You find your team doing repeated manual steps:** prioritise automating those steps (unless they require human intevention by design, for example for ethical or security reasons)

 ## Actions

 * Design for self-service from day one
+* Create a landing page that explains the paltform or register
 * When blogging or talking about your project, don't invite people to get in touch, ask them to try it out and tell you if they get stuck
+* Think therough what a useful sandbox would be for someone to try it out, without exposing sensitive information.